kraken24/zeiss-data-science-challenge/README.md

 # zeiss-data-science-challenge
-This repository contains the coding approach to the data science problem as a part of the Zeiss interview process
+This repository contains the coding approach to the data science problem.

 **I am focussing on the time-series anomaly detection problem.**